 - Assistant Director, Policy

-Annina Schmidt began working with AJC Berlin in 2015 and has been Senior Associate for Policy since October 2019.
+Annina Fichtner began working with AJC Berlin in 2015 and has been Senior Associate for Policy since October 2019.
 Her work primarily focuses on Israel and German-Israeli relations.
 She also supports the planning and organization of events and programs, develops campaigns, and maintains AJC Berlin’s social media channels.

 From 2015 to 2019, she was a student assistant at AJC Berlin, providing both content and logistical support for all areas of the office’s work.
 Directly prior to that, she completed an internship with AJC Berlin in 2015.

-Annina Schmidt earned her Master of Arts in modern Judaism and Holocaust studies at the Freie Universität in Berlin.
+Annina Fichtner earned her Master of Arts in modern Judaism and Holocaust studies at the Freie Universität in Berlin.
 She completed her bachelor’s degree in media and communication studies and Jewish studies at Freie Universität Berlin and was awarded a scholarship for the summer program at Ben-Gurion University of the Negev, Israel.